Problem

 3. File-Based Routing

-Remember that every Markdown file’s location in the folder structure determines its final URL.
+Every Markdown file’s location in the folder structure determines its final URL.
 For example, docs/guides/auth.md becomes your-site.com/guides/auth.
-Use this to your advantage to create intuitive, memorable URLs for your users.
+Use this to your advantage to create intuitive, memorable URLs.

 Trade-offs

-Strict organizational frameworks like Diátaxis require a clear understanding of content types.
-Technical writers may occasionally find it difficult to categorise a specific document (e.g., “Is this a guide or a tutorial?”).
-Establishing clear internal contribution guidelines is essential to maintain consistency as your team and documentation grow.
+Strict organisational frameworks like Diátaxis require a clear understanding of content types.
+Technical writers may occasionally find it difficult to categorise a specific document.
+Establishing clear internal contribution guidelines is essential to maintain consistency as your team grows.